MattiaBuzzoni/Sequential-Social-Dilemma/README.md

 This implementation seeks to extend the social dilemma scenario to incorporate new dynamics aimed at making the strategic scenario more realistic and to implement mechanisms to incentivise the emergence of cooperative behaviour in agents.

-The implemented environments are structured to be compatible with OpenAIs gym environments
+The implemented environments are structured to be compatible with [OpenAIs gym environments](https://github.com/openai/gym).

 # Usage